SnowyMouse/invader/CONTRIBUTING.md

 Also, the standard library should be used whenever possible.
-Do not use any platform-specific types or functions such as the Windows API's `DWORD` or `fopen_s` when writing platform-independent code.
+Do not use any platform-specific types or functions such as the Windows API's `DWORD` or `fopen_s` or the Linux API when writing platform-independent code.
+If and when it is necessary to write platform-specific code, use `#ifdef`s to isolate the code so it doesn't compile on incompatible systems.

-There may be times where such platform-specific code is necessary, such as for doing networking or certain filesystem queries.
-If so, ensure you use `#ifdef`s so the code is only compiled when that platform is being targeted.

 Lastly, it is well known that the Halo Editing Kit imposes limitations on structures.
 For example: